Pumpkin French Toast

 How to Make Pumpkin French Toast

-Making French toast is a little bit of an art, but it’s not hard to learn.
-The two main things you want to watch for are temperature and keeping your pan nicely buttered so that the bread slices don’t stick.
+While making French toast, the two main things you want to watch for are temperature and keeping your pan nicely buttered so that the bread slices don’t stick.

 1. Preheat Your Skillet (or Griddle) and Make the Custard.
 To start, get your skillet heating up to medium heat.
 You can also make this on a griddle if you have one.
 In a big mixing bowl, lightly whisk the eggs before adding the milk, pumpkin, sugar, vanilla, and spices.